vins123sinned/express-template/README.md

 # express-skeleton

 An Express.js template built along with [The Odin Project](https://www.theodinproject.com/paths/full-stack-javascript/courses/nodejs) to jumpstart any Express project.
 This directory will already have installed the necessary packages, set up the Model-View-Controller design pattern, and make it easy to create and link your PostgreSQL database.
-Authentication currently not included but will be in the future.
+Form validation and authentication currently not included but will be in the future.

 ## Installation